Herbert-0820/FinalProject/README.md

 Deciding the definition of a delayed flight, which variables to keep in the model, which variables to discard.

-Supervised machine learning model aimed at predicting flight delays at the Origin Airport.
+Supervised machine learning model aimed at predicting flight delays.
 Using historical delay information from 2016-2018 from US domestic airports and flights.

+- Logistic Regression
+- Balanced Random Forest Classifier
-- Random forest Regression
+- Random Forest Classifier
+- Decision Tree Classifier
-- Bagging Regressor
+- Bagging Classifier
-- Linear Regression

 ## Database